Library Room Use Rules were revised August 2019 -- Please review carefully for changes

 - The Crawford Meeting Room must be checked out at the Information Desk.

-- The Crawford Meeting Room contains eight wheeled tables, 16 chairs, one side table, a white board, a ceiling-mounted projector and a projector screen.
+- The Crawford Meeting Room contains eight wheeled tables, 18 chairs, one side table, a white board, a podium, a ceiling-mounted projector and a projector screen.

 - A group may use the projector during their room reservation.
-An HDMI cable and/or a VGA cable may be borrowed from the Information Desk.
+An HDMI cable, VGA cable, and/or whiteboard marker kit may be checked out from the Information Desk.
 The Library does not provide an other AV/media equipment or adapters.

 - The Small Conference Room must be checked out at the Information Desk.

-- The Small Conference Room contains one conference table, 11 chairs, one white board, a ceiling-mounted projector and a projector screen.
+- The Small Conference Room contains a stationary conference table, 10 chairs, a podium, a white board, a ceiling-mounted projector and a projector screen.

 - A group may use the projector during their room reservation.
-An HDMI cable and/or a VGA cable may be borrowed from the Information Desk.
+An HDMI cable, VGA cable, and/or whiteboard marker kit may be checked out from the Information Desk.
 The Library does not provide any other AV/media equipment or adapters.